Codepath-Termproject/GroupProject/README.md

 The following **required** user stories are complete:

 - [ ] User sees app icon in home screen and styled launch screen (+1pt)
-- [ ] User can scroll through a list of movies currently playing in theaters from The Movie DB API (+5pt)
+- [ ] User can scroll through a list of movies currently playing in theaters from Fandango API (+5pt)
 - [ ] User can "Pull to refresh" the movie list (+2pt)
 - [ ] User sees a loading state while waiting for the movies to load (+2pt)